AlfieDarko/CV/README.md

  - Setup the website & Google AdWord campaigns.
 Doing this allowed me to grasp the basics of search engine marketing before outsourcing this task to professionals.
 Being willing & able to do things outside of your comfort zone is essential!

 ##### Events Promoter (2014-2016)
-- Helped promote various club nights for students
+- Helped promote various club nights for students and young people in the Leicestershire area.
-- Approaching Night Clubs, pitching event ideas
+- Approaching Night Clubs, collaborating with other promoters and pitching event ideas
-- Sourced suppliers for ticket & leaflet printing
+- Sourced suppliers for ticket & leaflet printing, maintaining great business relationships in order to drive down costs and increase efficiency.
-- Organising & employing ticket reps in uni student halls
+- Organising & employing ticket reps in uni student halls, delegating tasks to lead ticket reps and managing the ticket teams.

 ## Skills